Electronic Signature Solution to eSign Online. ISO 27001 Certified.

 • UETA (Uniform Electronic Transactions Act) — adopted by nearly every U.S. state.

-• Electronic Communications Act 2000 (UK) and the Electronic Identification and Trust Services for Electronic Transactions Regulations 2016 (UK).
+• Electronic Communications Act 2000 (UK) and the UK’s 2016 trust-services regulations.

-QuickSigner signatures are legally recognized in the United States, the United Kingdom, and all EU member states.
+Notably, QuickSigner signatures are legally recognized in the United States, the United Kingdom, and all EU member states.

 2. Technical standard

-QuickSigner uses the PAdES standard (PDF Advanced Electronic Signatures) — the technical specification recognized under eIDAS for Advanced Electronic Signatures.
-PAdES embeds the signature, the certificate chain, and the validation data directly inside the PDF, so the document remains self-verifiable for the long term.
+This is where most marketing pages go quiet.
+A legally enforceable signature needs cryptographic integrity.
+In plain terms, it needs proof that nobody altered the document after signing, proof of who signed it, and proof of when.
+QuickSigner uses the PAdES standard (PDF Advanced Electronic Signatures), the technical specification that eIDAS recognizes for Advanced Electronic Signatures.
+Specifically, PAdES embeds the signature, the certificate chain, and the validation data directly inside the PDF, so the document stays self-verifiable for the long term.
+The complete guide to secure PDF signing explains this in more depth.

 3. Trusted certificate authority

 A signature is only as trustworthy as the certificate that backs it.
-QuickSigner signatures are Adobe-certified, meaning they validate automatically in Adobe Acrobat Reader with a green checkmark — no warnings, no “signature validity is unknown” messages, no third-party plugins.
-This matters more than it sounds: it’s the difference between a signature your counterparty accepts immediately and one that prompts a worried phone call.
+QuickSigner signatures are Adobe-certified, so they validate automatically in Adobe Acrobat Reader with a green checkmark — no warnings, no “signature validity is unknown” messages, no third-party plugins.
+This matters more than it sounds.
+After all, it is the difference between a signature your counterparty accepts immediately and one that prompts a worried phone call.
+You can see how it looks in the Adobe-verified signing walkthrough.
+If an eSignature tool cannot clearly answer all three of these questions on its homepage, treat that as a signal worth noting.

-The Six Inconveniences Real Users Complain About — and How QuickSigner Solves Each One
+Six Inconveniences Real Users Complain About — and How QuickSigner Solves Each One

 Inconvenience #1: Pricing built for enterprises, billed to small businesses